 GVC trade also differs from traditional trade in the dominant role played by MNCs, in particular by cross-border MNC investments and in the management by MNCs of the global production networks.
 Participation in GVCs is often dependent on FDI, and so the investment policy environment plays a critical role.
-MNCs obviously require a policy environment that facilitate rather than constrains FDI in flexible, import and export-oriented activities.
+MNCs obviously require a policy environment that facilitates rather than constrains FDI in flexible, import- and export-oriented activities.
 They also require assurance that their investments will be protected from arbitrary expropriation, and that the business case for the investment is not undermined through unplanned policy or regulatory changes.
 Indeed, trade policy and investment policy are inherently linked in a GVC world.

-MNC governance of GVCs also raises the importance of adherence to global standards, in terms of productions process and outputs as well as environmental and social standards (e.g. labor, gender).
+MNC governance of GVCs also raises the importance of adherence to global standards, in terms of productions process and outputs as well as environmental and social standards (including labor and gender).
 Finally, because GVC trade is predicated on outsourcing and subcontracting, inter-firm contracts, MNCs coordinating production networks require guarantees that their intellectual property rights will be protected, and that their rights under contract law will be enforced.

-Box 2: What is being traded in GVCs?
+Box 1.2: What is being traded in GVCs?

-As discussed above, production and trade in GVCs depends very much on economics - most importantly the balance between production costs on the one hand and transportation and coordination costs on the other.
+As discussed above, production and trade in GVCs depends very much on economics-most importantly the balance between production costs on the one hand and transportation and coordination costs on the other.
 Thus, it is natural that some products and services are more likely than others to be traded in GVCs.
-Subject to the definitional issues discussed above, and the fact that measuring GVCs is a science still very much in its infancy (see Chapter 3 for further discussion), Figure 1 provides an initial overview of the GVC intensity of different broad sectors in 1996 and 2011.
-'GVC intensity' is measured here as the share of foreign value added that is embodied in exports from the sector.
+Subject to the definitional issues discussed above, and the fact that measuring GVCs is a science still very much in its infancy (see chapter 3 for further discussion), figure B1.2.1 provides an initial overview of the GVC intensity of different broad sectors in 1996 and 2011.
+"GVC intensity" is measured here as the share of foreign value added that is embodied in exports from the sector.
 A few things stand out.
-First, the fact that almost all sectors have seen a substantial increase in GVC intensity over the 15 year period, with many sectors now having more than 30 percent of value added in exports coming from foreign sources.
-The second thing that stands out is that the mining sector comes out as the most GVC intensive - this seems almost counterintuitive for a sector whose value is inherently in the subsoil of the host country.
-Yet, the reality is that for most countries (especially developing countries) much of the value that goes into the sector comes from foreign sources, including through finance, capital equipment, and technical services.
-So, in fact, the most intensive GVC sector is actually on that is 'additive' rather than a traditionally vertically segmented sector.
-Third, beyond mining, many of the most GVC-intensive sectors, and those that have seen the greatest increase in GVC intensity over the past 15 years are in manufacturing, including the expected (automotive, textiles and apparel, electronics) and perhaps the more surprising (metal products, wood and paper).
+First, almost all sectors have seen a substantial increase in GVC intensity over the 15-year period.
+Many sectors now have more than 30 percent of value added in exports coming from foreign sources.
+Second, the mining sector comes out as the most GVC intensive.
+This seems almost counterintuitive for a sector whose value is inherently in the subsoil of the host country.
+Yet, the reality is that for most countries (especially developing countries) much of the value that goes into mining comes from foreign sources, including finance, capital equipment, and technical services.
+Thus, the most intensive GVC sector, mining, is 'additive' rather than a traditionally vertically segmented sector.
+Third, beyond mining, many of the most GVC-intensive sectors, and those that have seen the greatest increase in GVC intensity over the past 15 years, are in manufacturing.
+Manufacturing includes expected activities (automotive, textiles and apparel, electronics) and perhaps more surprising components (metal products, wood and paper).
 By contrast, agriculture and some services sectors remain relatively domestically focused and have not experienced significant globalization.